ibm-cloud-docs/vpc/vni-viewing.md

 This VPC feature is available only to accounts with special approval to preview this feature.
 {: preview}

 With virtual network interfaces, where you view resources has changed.
 In older network interfaces, you can view the details of the resources by going to the resource directly.
-In a virtual network interface, you can view the resource's details from the within the virtual network interface.
+In a virtual network interface, you can view the resource's details from within the virtual network interface.
 {: shortdesc}

 You can view the details of a VNI with the UI, CLI, API, or Terraform.